bikram990/scratch-pad/content/ScratchPad/git.md

 git push origin <newBranchName>
 ```
 {{% notice info %}}
---edit-description is for editing the commit message for the branch creation
+--edit-description is optional and for editing the commit message for the branch creation
 {{% / notice %}}

 ### Create a local branch from a specific commit